iit-neutrino/AGRIYA/README.md

 This will generate an executable which can then be used to fit data The executable takes 8 inputs.
 In order, they are as follows:
-- Name of the outout file
+- Name of the output file
-- Number of bins for isotopes 238, 239 and 241
-- Minimum values of U235 to be used in the fit
-- Maximum values of U235 to be used in the fit
 - input data file
 - statistical covariance matrix files
 - systematic covariance matrix file
+- Fit type

+`
+Fit type can be from 1-8:
+1 = U235 only
+2 = P239 only
+3 = U235+239
+4 = U235+239+238
+5 = OSC only
+6 = 235+OSC only
+7 = 239+OSC only
+8 = Equal contribution
+9 = 5+Equal contribution
+10 = 9+Equal contribution
+11 = linear fit to 239 data
+`

-As an example, if you want to just fit only Daya Bay data, you can do:
+As an example, if you want to fit Daya Bay data for U235 only hypothesis, you can do:
-  $ ./analyzeGlobalData output.root 60 60 5 7 inputs/DYB.txt inputs/DYB_covstat.txt inputs/DYB_covsyst.txt
+  $ ./analyzeGlobalData output.root ./inputs/DYB.txt ./inputs/DYB_covstat.txt ./inputs/DYB_covsyst.txt 1

-If other wise you want to fit global rate data, do:
+If other wise you want to fit global rate data for oscillation hypothesis, do:
-  $ ./analyzeGlobalData output.root 60 60 5 7 inputs/global.txt inputs/global_covstat.txt inputs/global_covsyst.txt
+  $ ./analyzeGlobalData output.root inputs/global.txt inputs/global_covstat.txt inputs/global_covsyst.txt 5

 Now, to generate histogram from the output file generated above first make a directory to store histograms
   $ mkdir outputDir